 Bowden was inconsistent from deep last season, shooting around the team’s average (32 percent), but made some big shots in important games against Kentucky, Ole Miss and more.

 Tennessee will have a handful of players who can shoot from long range, but it’s always nice to have a go-to option.
 After a full year under his belt, Bowden can be that guy for the Vols.

 Tennessee was picked to finish second to last at SEC media days, but most around this program feel that is not likely.
 A 13th-place finish would be a disaster for the Vols, and some would be calling for Rick Barnes’ job.

 However, the SEC is going to be tough to crack this year.
 Florida, Kentucky, Texas A&M and Vanderbilt all return plenty of talent.
 Missouri is expected to have a huge turnaround with the arrival of Michael Porter Jr. and his brother, Jontay, both highly regarded in recruiting circles.

 The Vols’ nonconference schedule is no cakewalk, so they will need consistency in SEC play.
 This was something that escaped them last season, especially down the stretch.

 Rick Barnes has not hauled in highly touted recruiting classes, but is known for his development of overlooked players, and that has already been apparent in his time at Tennessee.

 This team is certainly deep and talented enough to finish near the top of the SEC and make a run in the conference tournament.

 NCAA Tournament berth?

-This team is more than capable of getting its first tournament appearance since the 2013-14 season and proving me wrong.
-For the first time in the Barnes era, the expectation is to go dancing.
+This team is more than capable of getting its first tournament appearance since the 2013-14 season.
+For the first time in the Barnes era, the expectation (for Tennessee fans at least) is to go dancing.
 If the Vols can stay healthy and consistent, the sky is the limit.